 Print and export a summary to use in your appraisal

 Illness as an entitlement or excusing factor

 This is the largest and most controversial category.
 A satisfactory system has yet to be found which ensures that patients using illness as an excusing factor are able to obtain sickness benefit without making unfair claims on the public purse.
 A variety of forms cover various circumstances in which sickness benefit or incapacity benefit are claimed.
-For more information see separate article Certification in Primary Care.
+See also the separate Sickness Certification in Primary Care article.

 Other situations in which a certificate is requested in this category include jury service, attendance at court, probation, or community punishments.

 Certificates or reports may also be requested to enable patients to access benefits such as free prescriptions, free travel on public transport, preferential access to social housing and parking.

 Fitness for sports

 Reports certifying that a patient is fit to take part in sport may involve hazardous activities, such as bungee-jumping, or more mundane sports, such as gym training.
 Individuals are now actively discouraged from asking GPs to sign firearms certificates.
 Criteria vary and some bodies which may be considered to organise hazardous sports, such as the British Sub-Aqua Club, have abandoned reports altogether.
 There is rarely a conflict with the organising body if a doctor declares a patient unfit but the patient themself may object if they feel a health problem is irrelevant.